 1) The Extinction Method (also known as Cry It Out)

-If your baby is unable to ‘self –soothe’ within a few months, she/he will turn into an obese sociopath who still needs you and your wrinkly granny breasts at 40.
+If your baby is unable to ‘self –soothe’ she/he will turn into an obese sociopath who still needs you and your wrinkly granny breasts at 40.
 Therefore, it is best to teach your child to be self sufficient from day one.
 Simply kiss them goodnight and leave their room.
 As long as they are fed, dry and provided with spare nappies and a few snacks there is no reason why they cannot be left alone for days at a time.

 2) Controlled crying